GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 slug: 'subgroup-shuffle-reconvergence-on-nvidia'
 description: "A look at the behavior behind Nabla's subgroup scan"
 date: '2025-06-19'
-authors: ['keptsecret']
+authors: ['keptsecret', 'devshgraphicsprogramming']
 tags: ['nabla', 'vulkan', 'article']
 last_update:
     date: '2025-06-19'
     author: keptsecret
 ---

-Reduce and scan operations are core building blocks in the world of parallel computing, and now Nabla has a new release with those operations made even faster for Vulkan at the subgroup and workgroup levels.
+Reduce and scan operations are core building blocks in the world of parallel computing, and now [Nabla has a new release](https://github.com/Devsh-Graphics-Programming/Nabla/tree/v0.6.2-alpha1) with those operations made even faster for Vulkan at the subgroup and workgroup levels.

-This article takes a brief look at the Nabla implementation for reduce and scan on the GPU in Vulkan, and then a discussion on expected reconvergence behavior after subgroup operations.
+This article takes a brief look at the Nabla implementation for reduce and scan on the GPU in Vulkan.
+Then, I discuss a missing reconvergence behavior that was expected after subgroup shuffle operations that was only observed on Nvidia devices.

 <!-- truncate -->